Mention “homeschool morning routines,” and you’ll likely get a myriad of responses – some positive, some not so much.

 For example, many veteran homeschoolers won’t think in terms of a routine, but more of a set of guidelines – breakfast, several set topics in the morning, lunch, and then free time in the afternoon.

-Liked this article?
+Liked this?
 You’ll love our 11 early homeschool mistakes to avoid!